Futures exchange: Modern era

-The first modern organized futures exchange began in 1710 at the Dojima Rice Exchange in Osaka, Japan.
+The first modern organized futures exchange began in 1730 at the Dojima Rice Exchange in Osaka, Japan.

 The London Metal Market and Exchange Company (London Metal Exchange) was founded in 1877, but the market traces its origins back to 1571 and the opening of the Royal Exchange, London.
 Before the exchange was created, business was conducted by traders in London coffee houses using a makeshift ring drawn in chalk on the floor.
 At first only copper was traded.
 Lead and zinc were soon added but only gained official trading status in 1920.
 The exchange was closed during World War II and did not re-open until 1952.
 The range of metals traded was extended to include aluminium (1978), nickel (1979), tin (1989), aluminium alloy (1992), steel (2008), and minor metals cobalt and molybdenum (2010).
 The exchange ceased trading plastics in 2011.
 The total value of the trade is around $11.6 trillion annually.

 Chicago has the largest future exchange in the world, the CME Group.
+The CME Group's oldest exchange was founded in 1848.
 Chicago is located at the base of the Great Lakes, close to the farmlands and cattle country of the Midwest, making it a natural center for transportation, distribution, and trading of agricultural produce.
 Gluts and shortages of these products caused chaotic fluctuations in price, and this led to the development of a market enabling grain merchants, processors, and agriculture companies to trade in "to arrive" or "cash forward" contracts to insulate them from the risk of adverse price change and enable them to hedge.
 In March 2008 the CME announced its acquisition of NYMEX Holdings, Inc., the parent company of the New York Mercantile Exchange and Commodity Exchange.
 CME's acquisition of NYMEX was completed in August 2008.

 For most exchanges, forward contracts were standard at the time.
 However, forward contracts were often not honored by either the buyer or the seller.
 For instance, if the buyer of a corn forward contract made an agreement to buy corn, and at the time of delivery the price of corn differed dramatically from the original contract price, either the buyer or the seller would back out.
 Additionally, the forward contracts market was very illiquid, and an exchange was needed that would bring together a market to find potential buyers and sellers of a commodity instead of making people bear the burden of finding a buyer or seller.